 - Soovle — Soovle provides keyword ideas based on historic autocomplete suggestions.
 Soovle works with data from Google, Bing, Amazon and others.
 A great tool to see what queries people are making.

-- LSI Graphs — Think of these as synonymns.
+- LSI Graphs — Think of these as synonyms.
 You don’t want

-- Google Trends — Trends will tell you the wether a keyword is up or down-trending.
-It is also usefule for seasonal traffic issues.
+- Google Trends — Trends will tell you the whether a keyword is up or down-trending.
+It is also useful for seasonal traffic issues.

 - Keywords Everywhere — This tool gives you keyword volumes and related keywords as you search in Chrome or Firefox.
 This recently became a premium tool but you can buy very cheap credits. $10 will last a long time.

 - Serp Robot — This is a handy tool to see how a keyword is ranking on your site.
 You can compare to up to 3 competitors as well.

 - Answer The Public – Generates questions being asked around a keyword (5 free searches per day)

 - Keyword Tool — Much like Soovle it is free for 750 searches

 - ahrefs — If I could have only 1 tool this would be it.
 An all-in-one type tool with keyword research, competitive research, backlink research. $7 * 7-day trial